 Though customer service is what retains clients and keeps them happy, your inventory is what initially draws them in, so it’s crucial your stock is ready to go for the new year.
-You and your team should be taking the necessary steps to prepare your party rental company’s inventory for 2020.
+You and your team should be taking the necessary steps to prepare your party rental company's inventory for the new year.
 Follow this guide for the best tips and tricks for revamping your inventory before the ball drops!

 1. Match your physical storage space to your digital space.

 It's time to make sure anything you want to re-organize in your physical space has its location labeled in Goodshuffle Pro.
 With matching labels in both your physical and digital spaces, you’ll create a seamless connection between your physical and digital spaces, which is crucial if you want the technology to actually impact the inventory that's being shuffled in and out of your space, and will ultimately make your life a whole lot easier.

 A team is only as strong as the weakest link.
 Your organization process will only work to its full potential if your whole team understands and abides by the logistics behind the process.
 You need to have standard procedures on checking, storing, and cleaning inventory or you will always run into the same issues.
 Determine what’s best for your business and streamline your organization process easily and immediately.

 3. Mark the past year’s damaged inventory and review.

 With Goodshuffle Pro, you can store damaged or tired items in your Set-Asides to revisit at a later date (hint: that later date is in the off-season!).
 Below, you can see the entire list of inventory that has been placed in the Set-Asides folder.
 When we click on an item, such as Round Peach Basket, we can see that there are 4 units that have been set aside.
 We can also see that these are from a past pool party where the baskets were reported to have broken.
 This information is valuable (now you know what needs to be refurbished) and so easily accessible!